Vukodlok/Leetcode_Challenges/README.md

 - Linked List Cycle: Determine if a cycle exists in a linked list.
 - Longest Common Prefix: Find the longest common prefix in a list of strings.
 - Longest Consecutive Sequence: Find the longest sequence of consecutive numbers in a list.
+- Longest Increasing Subsequence: Find length of longest increasing subsequence in an array.
 - Longest Substring Without Reoeating Characters: Find longest substring without repeated characters.
 - Lowest Common Ancestor of a Binary Tree: Find the lowest common ancestor in a binary tree.
 - LRU Cache: Implement a LRU(Least Recently Used) cache.